Monmouth County has 45 additional positive cases of COVID-19

-FREEHOLD, NJ – Monmouth County Commissioner Director Thomas A. Arnone and County Commissioner Deputy Director Susan M. Kiley have announced that today, May 4, there are 45 new positive cases of COVID-19 in Monmouth County.
-There are six new deaths being reported today related to COVID-19 in Monmouth County.
+FREEHOLD, NJ – Monmouth County Commissioner Director Thomas A. Arnone and County Commissioner Deputy Director Susan M. Kiley have announced that today, May 10, there are 45 new positive cases of COVID-19 in Monmouth County.
+There are zero new deaths being reported today related to COVID-19 in Monmouth County.

+The County-operated sites administer the Moderna vaccine, which is not approved for anyone under the age of 18.
+For more information, go to www.visitmonmouth.com.

-Monmouth County will offer free COVID-19 testing and vaccines on Wednesday, May 5 in Freehold Borough from 4 p.m. to 7 p.m. at the Freehold Boro Fire Dept. located at 49 W. Main Street.
+Monmouth County will offer free COVID-19 testing and vaccines on Tuesday, May 11 in Long Branch from 4 p.m. to 7 p.m. at the Bucky James Community Center located at 231 Wilbur Ray Ave.
 Visitors should note the clinic has 200 tests and 100 vaccines and once those are administered, the clinic will close for the day.

 Information about the County’s COVID-19 testing program is available on www.visitmonmouth.com.
 Residents are encouraged to fill out the testing requisition form ahead of testing in order to expedite the process.